wordofwarning/wordofwarning.org/galleries/2019-haphazardpre/index.md

 ---
 layout: fullscreengallery
 assetpath: "../../../"
 galleryimagespath: ""

-title: "Word of Warning + Z-arts present Haphazard, 1|4|2017"
+title: "Word of Warning + Z-arts present Haphazard 27|4|2019"
 header: <img src="logo.png">
 stylesheet: gallery.css

-more_link: Haphazard 2017
+more_link: Haphazard 2019
-more_url: "../../archive/2017-haphazard"
+more_url: "../../current/2019-haphazard"

 gallery:
-    -   {file: "titlepage.jpg", artist: "<small>A free day out for the curious of all ages, click top left Haphazard for more.</small>", show: "<small>Images copyright &copy;2017 Word of Warning"}
+    -   {file: "titlepage.jpg", artist: "A free day out for the curious of all ages, Sat 27 Apr at Z-arts. | THIS IMAGE IS OF WHO", show: "<small>Images copyright &copy;2019 Word of Warning"}
-    -   {file: "sav.jpg", artist: "Chris Sav"}
-    -   {file: "specs.jpg", artist: "Megan Egglestein"}
     -   {file: "cagedqueen.jpg", artist: "Philip Breadney"}
-    -   {file: "delpha.jpg", artist: "Delpha Hudson + Nigel Bispham"}
-    -   {file: "funnywalks.jpg", artist: "Natalie Wearden + Indigo Branscombe"}
-    -   {file: "glitterball.jpg", artist: "Michael Gleave"}
-    -   {file: "nsmith.jpg", artist: "Nicola Smith"}

 ---